zaiisao/Documentation/en/Video/dashboard_restful_communication.md

 }
 ```

-### Enables the App Certificate (POST)
+### Enables the primary App Certificate (POST)

-Enables the App Certificate for a specifed project.
+Enables the primary App Certificate for a specifed project.

 **Basic information**